Virat Kohli becomes second-highest run-getter for India in ODIs

-Port-of-Spain [Trinidad and Tobago], Aug 12 (ANI): Skipper Virat Kohli became the second-highest run-getter for India in ODIs as he played a knock of 120 runs against Windies in the second ODI on Sunday.
+Port-of-Spain [Trinidad and Tobago]: Skipper Virat Kohli became the second-highest run-getter for India in ODIs as he played a knock of 120 runs against Windies in the second ODI on Sunday.

 Kohli broke the record of former captain Sourav Ganguly who scored 11,363 runs in 311 ODIs.
 The 30-year-old has surpassed Ganguly in 238th game and now has 11,406 runs under his name.